-While this is a great start, we would also recommend that you do the following things before resetting your device to help keep your information secure, maximize your cash offer, and ensure a smooth assessment:
+While this is a great start, we would also recommend that you do the following things before resetting your device to help keep your information secure, get the most cash, and ensure a smooth assessment:

 |Settings > iCloud > Sign Out > Sign Out again > Delete from My iPhone > enter in your Apple ID password when prompted > Settings > General > Reset > Erase All Content and Settings

-With a name like ecoATM and words like “recycle”, “greener planet”, and “rewriting the rules of modern conservation” getting tossed around, you’d be forgiven for thinking that ecoATM is only in it for planet-friendly benefits.
+With a name like ecoATM and words like “recycle”, “greener planet”, and “rewriting the rules of modern conservation” getting tossed around, it’s easy to think that ecoATM is only in it for planet-friendly benefits.
 However, as with most (if not all) consumer electronics buyback companies, the vast majority of the devices sold to ecoATM are resold as-is on the secondary market.

 If a device is unable to be resold as a whole, its components can be reused for repairs.
 Some pieces that were constructed of precious, rare earth metals like gold, silver, and copper are also melted down and used again.
 Everything else is recycled responsibly.

-Like we’ve already mentioned, ecoATM is no stranger to controversy, namely being seen as a way for criminals to make easy cash.
-Not only will a little bit of research uncover the latest news stories about thieves selling stolen phones at their local kiosk, but it will also turn up stomach-churning search suggestions like how to trick or hack ecoATM.
+Like we’ve already mentioned, ecoATM is no stranger to controversy, namely being seen as a way for criminals to make easy cash – even if devices could be considered stolen.
+With just a little bit of research, we uncovered the latest news stories about thieves selling stolen phones at their local kiosk as well as stomach-churning search suggestions like how to trick or hack ecoATM.
 Law enforcement officials and local politicians have even referred to these kiosks as magnets for thieves.
 Not quite a ringing endorsement.

 As you’ll notice on their website, ecoATM goes to great lengths to keep their kiosks as secure and crime-free as possible.
 Unfortunately, even steps like biometric scans, facial recognition using realtime video, state-of-the-art ID verification, and device security checks aren’t always enough to keep the criminals at bay.